Hebden Bridge Town Hall

 In 2012, the HBCA completed a £3,700,000 new-build development to provide modern facilities, including event venues and a public courtyard, for community groups and businesses.
 The Town Hall is currently financially independent and generates its income through trading.
 In October 2014, it was occupied by 27 business tenants.

 The HBCA is now concentrating efforts on raising funds to restore and refurbish the Victorian Town Hall, including its council chamber and offices.
-After a survey of the building to identify the scope and projected cost of the restoration, the HBCA plans to submit a bid to the Heritage Lottery Fund and launch a community fundraising campaign.
+After a survey of the building to identify the scope and projected cost of the restoration, the HBCA plans to submit a bid to the National Lottery Heritage Fund and launch a community fundraising campaign.